Post-Pandemic Predictions on Ed Tech

 Prediction #1: Distance learning is here to stay.

-We shouldn’t wait for another pandemic to happen before we beef up our distance learning infrastructure; much like the revelation that working from home has been for businesses, online and distance learning has proven not only to be a viable option but perhaps a necessity.
+We shouldn’t wait for another pandemic to happen before we beef up our distance learning infrastructure; much like the revelation that working from home has been for businesses, online and distance learning have proven not only to be a viable option but perhaps a necessity.

 This is not to say that people had an easy time with it.
 In fact, for many elementary and high schools, it was hard for everyone–the students, the teachers, the parents.
 The universities that perhaps thrived were the ones with distance learning already in place, to begin with.